Kakunodate – 角館

 (Here it is possible to find information about available seats by entering the date and time you would like to travel; however, the site is in Japanese language only: http://tinyurl.com/mpzv9el)

-I visited Kakunodate in the middle of March.
-It looked really like a snow country, with snow that had not yet melted at all in the surrounding area.
-The weather was clear and it was a bit cold, but it was really a good day.
+We visited Kakunodate in the middle of March., with snow that had not yet melted completely in the surrounding area.

-At Kakunodate Station it is possible to obtain detailed information about sightseeing in the surrounding area, and a basic English information should be provided by the staff.
+At Kakunodate Station it is possible to obtain detailed information about sightseeing and basic English information should be provided by the staff.

-The landmark samurai houses didn’t look too far, so I enjoyed a sightseeing walk through the city.
+The landmark samurai houses didn’t look too far, sowe enjoyed a walk through the city.

-It is possible to go to the area where the samurai houses are in about 20 minutes on foot.
+It is possible to go to the district where the samurai houses are in about 20 minutes on foot.

-One can also visit the inside of the houses in this area, and experience the life the samurai led at that time.
+One can also visit the inside of some houses and experience the life the samurai led at that time.

 Among the various famous places are Aoyagi-ke and Ishiguro-ke.